BerkZerker/Project-MORPH/examples/README.md

-# MORPH Examples
+# Examples

-This directory contains example implementations and use cases demonstrating the MORPH architecture.
+This directory contains example implementations and use cases demonstrating the framework architecture.

 ## Available Examples

 ### 1. MNIST Classification (`mnist_example.py`)

-A basic example showing how to train a MORPH model on the MNIST dataset.
+A basic example showing how to train a model on the MNIST dataset.
 This example demonstrates:

 - Basic model setup and configuration
 - Training and evaluation procedures